carvel-dev/carvel/content/ytt/docs/v0.30.0/lang-ref-ytt-library.md

 name: "app1"
 ```

-Note: data values may also be attached to libraries via [command line flags](ytt-data-values.md#library-setting-via-cmd)
+Note: data values may also be attached to libraries via [command line flags](ytt-data-values.md#setting-library-values-via-command-line-flags)

-### ytt Library: Library module
+## Library module

 Library module `@ytt:library` provides a way to programmatically get result of templates included in a library.
 Libraries are found within `_ytt_lib` subdirectory.